ROSS-org/ROSS/README-damaris.md

 ## Using Damaris with ROSS
-[Damaris](http://damaris.gforge.inria.fr/doku.php) is a I/O and data management software.
+[Damaris](https://project.inria.fr/damaris) is an I/O and data management software.
 Support for Damaris is currently being added to ROSS to help manage extensions for in situ data analysis and visualization.
 This readme contains some basic info for how to set-up ROSS to use Damaris.

 ## Building ROSS with Damaris
+ROSS is currently up to date with [Damaris version 1.2.0](https://project.inria.fr/damaris/download).
-For Damaris installation instructions, see the [Damaris User Guide](http://damaris.gforge.inria.fr/doc/DamarisUserManual-1.0.1.pdf).
+For Damaris installation instructions, see the [Damaris User Guide](https://project.inria.fr/damaris/documentation).

 Once that is done, make sure you've cloned caitlinross/ROSS-Vis and checkout the `damaris` branch.
 First you'll need to do some setup with your model to make sure it will correctly link with Damaris and its dependencies.

 ### Setting up your model
-So far this is being tested with Phold, so that model is set.
+So far this is being tested with PHOLD, so that model is set.
 The basic instructions for setting up with another ROSS model should be the following:

 Add the following commands to your `CMakeLists.txt` file in your model directory.
 ```